-Four station astronauts catch ride with SpaceX back home
+SpaceX returns 4 astronauts to Earth, ending 200-day flight

 CAPE CANAVERAL, Fla.
-(AP) — Four astronauts in orbit since spring headed back to Earth on Monday, aiming for a late night splashdown off the Florida coast.
+(AP) — Four astronauts returned to Earth on Monday, riding home with SpaceX to end a 200-day space station mission that began last spring.

+Their capsule streaked through the late night sky like a dazzling meteor before parachuting into the Gulf of Mexico off the coast of Pensacola, Florida.
+Recovery boats quickly moved in with spotlights.

+“On behalf of SpaceX, welcome home to Planet Earth,” SpaceX Mission Control radioed from Southern California.

 The newcomers were scheduled to launch first, but NASA switched the order because of bad weather and an astronaut’s undisclosed medical condition.
 The welcoming duties will now fall to the lone American and two Russians left behind at the space station.

+Before Monday afternoon’s undocking, German astronaut Matthias Maurer, who’s waiting to launch at NASA’s Kennedy Space Center, tweeted it was a shame the two crews wouldn’t overlap at the space station but “we trust you’ll leave everything nice and tidy.”
+His will be SpaceX’s fourth crew flight for NASA in just 1 1/2 years.

-NASA astronauts Shane Kimbrough and Megan McArthur, Japan’s Akihiko Hoshide and France’s Thomas Pesquet should have been back Monday morning, but high wind in the recovery zone delayed their homecoming.
-Their splashdown was planned for the Gulf of Mexico off Pensacola.
+NASA astronauts Shane Kimbrough and Megan McArthur, Japan’s Akihiko Hoshide and France’s Thomas Pesquet should have been back Monday morning, but high wind in the recovery zone delayed their return.

+From the space station, NASA astronaut Mark Vande Hei — midway through a one-year flight — bid farewell to each of his departing friends, telling McArthur “I’ll miss hearing your laughter in adjacent modules.”

-Before leaving the neighborhood, the four took a spin around the space station to take pictures.
-This was the first time SpaceX attempted a flyaround like this; NASA’s shuttles used to do it all the time before their retirement a decade ago.
+Before leaving the neighborhood, the four took a spin around the space station, taking pictures.
+This was a first for SpaceX; NASA’s shuttles used to do it all the time before their retirement a decade ago.
+The last Russian capsule fly-around was three years ago.

 It wasn’t the most comfortable ride back.
 The toilet in their capsule was broken, and so the astronauts needed to rely on diapers for the eight-hour trip home.
 They shrugged it off late last week as just one more challenge in their mission.